How the Exchange throttling policy impacts CodeTwo software

 CodeTwo software comes with several mechanisms designed to break up the backed up or migrated data into smaller batches in order to avoid throttling issues.
 These mechanisms are also constantly being improved.

-It is not possible to modify throttling policies on your own in Exchange Online.
-Originally, this was possible via the PowerShell remote connection.
-However, throttling-related cmdlets have been removed from Exchange Online PowerShell some time ago.
-If you need to modify your Office 365 throttling settings, contact Microsoft support (Office 365 business support details) to discuss this.
+Normally, it is not possible to modify throttling policies on your own in Exchange Online.
+Originally, this was possible via the PowerShell remote connection, but throttling-related cmdlets have been removed from Exchange Online PowerShell some time ago.
+However, it is still possible to temporarily ease EWS throttling either by using the automated help pages in Microsoft 365 admin center or through Microsoft support (Office 365 business support details).

 Create a custom throttling policy for an on-premises Exchange server